 Death or Disability A number of PSUs will vest based on the Company's average stock price over the 90 days ending on and including the termination date A number of PSUs will vest based on the greater of (i) the Company's average stock price over the 90 days ending on and including the termination date and (ii) the Company's average stock price over the 90-day period ending on the 3 rd anniversary of the vesting commencement date.
 Without cause or for good reason prior to the consummation of a change in control All PSUs will be forfeited without payment upon such termination.
 A number of PSUs will vest based on the Company's average stock price over the 90-day period ending on the 3 rd anniversary of the vesting commencement date.
-A number of PSUs will vest based on the Company's average stock price over the 90 days ending on and including the termination date A number of PSUs will vest based on the greater of (i) the Company's average stock price over the 90 days ending on and including the termination date and (ii) the Company's average stock price over the 90-day period ending on the 3 rd anniversary of the vesting commencement date.
+Without cause or for good reason within 24 months after consummation of a change in control A number of PSUs will vest based on the Company's average stock price over the 90 days ending on and including the termination date A number of PSUs will vest based on the greater of (i) the Company's average stock price over the 90 days ending on and including the termination date and (ii) the Company's average stock price over the 90-day period ending on the 3 rd anniversary of the vesting commencement date.
 Any other reason (including for cause or without good reason) All PSUs will be forfeited without payment upon such termination All PSUs will be forfeited without payment upon such termination.